-According to property management personnel, the property has had an active capital improvement expenditure program over the past three years, primarily consisting of renovation of all restrooms and teacher's lounge.
+According to property management personnel, the property has had an active capital improvement expenditure program over the past three years, primarily consisting of new built-up roofs and new mechanical equipment.
 Supporting documentation was not provided in support of these claims but some of the work is evident.